tableau/tabcmd/docs/tabcmd2_cmd.md

 : Sets the authentication type (TableauID or SAML) for all users in the .csv file.
 If unspecified, the default is TableauID.

-Note: To use SAML authentication, the site itself must be SAML-enabled as well.
-For information, see Enable SAML Authentication on a Site.
+<div class="alert alert-info"><strong>Note</strong>: To use SAML authentication, the site itself must be SAML-enabled as well.
+For information, see <a href="https://help.tableau.com/current/online/en-us/saml_config_site.htm">Enable SAML Authentication on a Site</a>.</div>

 \-\-[no-]complete